rpucella/ImageBank/README.md

 Note that since moving to an M1 Mac, I cannot build a native ImageBank app, and so will not be updating this code.

+## Next.js

+A new version is in the works.
+Stay tuned.